maunope/DifferentiaPressureSensor/SOFTWARE_ARCHITECTURE.md

 The access rules are as follows:

-*   **USB Mass Storage has the highest priority.** If the device is connected to a PC and the SD card is mounted, the `main_task` will automatically stop the web server (if running) and keep the datalogger paused.
-It will also prevent the web server from being started.
-This gives the host computer exclusive control to ensure a stable connection.
+*   **USB Mass Storage has absolute priority.** If the device is connected to a PC and the SD card is mounted by the host computer, the `main_task` will automatically stop the web server (if it's running) and will prevent both the web server and the datalogger from starting.
+This gives the host computer exclusive control to ensure a stable connection and prevent data corruption.
-*   **The Web Server has the next highest priority.** When the user chooses to start the web server, the `main_task` first commands the `datalogger_task` to pause.
-Only after the datalogger confirms it is paused does the web server start.
-When the web server is stopped, the `main_task` commands the datalogger to resume.
+*   **The Web Server has the next priority.** When the user starts the web server, the `main_task` first commands the `datalogger_task` to pause.
+Only after the datalogger is suspended does the web server start.
+When the web server is stopped, the `main_task` resumes the datalogger.
-*   **The Datalogger runs when no other component needs access.** It is the default state.
-It is paused whenever the Web Server or USB MSC needs to access the file system.
+*   **The Datalogger runs by default.** It operates whenever no other component needs exclusive access to the file system.

 This state management ensures that there is only ever one "writer" or "manager" for the SD card, guaranteeing data integrity.
 As an additional safety measure, the `spi_sdcard_write_line` function inside the `spi-sdcard` library also performs its own check (`spi_sdcard_is_usb_connected()`) before any write operation.
 This provides a final safeguard against writes, since the activation of the USB MSC stack is handled by the TinyUSB component and is not directly controlled by the application tasks.